 Gloucester City is a district council in the County of Gloucestershire with one parish council, Quedgeley Town Council.
 The City shares its borders with Stroud District Council, Forest of Dean District Council and Tewkesbury Borough Council.
-Gloucester has plenty on offer and is everything you'd expect from a vibrant, multi-cultural British City.
+Gloucester, the county City, has plenty on offer and is everything you'd expect from a vibrant, multi-cultural British City.